acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 objection: A request to a judge for an order prohibiting or excluding certain evidence.

-opening statement: Argument to the jury or judge made at the beginning of a trial.
+opening statement: Arguments by prosecutors and defense counsel to the jury or judge at the beginning of a trial.

 People's appeal: An appeal brought by the prosecutor.